iitbaero/iitbaero.github.io/_posts/2018-08-11-Introduction-to-Aerospace-Engineering.md

 **How are the Assignments & Projects for this course?:**
 During our year we were divided into groups and were asked to make a PPT about various airplane crashes in the world.
 This gave as an opportunity to learn more about the structure and functioning of airplanes.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-During our year we were divided into groups and were asked to make a PPT about various airplane crashes in the world.
-This gave as an opportunity to learn more about the structure and functioning of airplanes.

-**Other Remarks:**
-None
+The exams are a bit tough.
+You need to be really thorough about the concepts when you answer the questions.
+The professor also gives a great weightage to diagrams in the answers.
+The correction pattern for the exams are also usually very strict and often the whole class ends up with a low average; but always try to stay on top to get good grades.

 **References used in this course:**
 JD Anderson :Introduction to flight